 2. Power Inflator and Manual Inflator

 You increase the amount of air inside the air bladder using the inflator.
-Most BCDs have two inflators; a power inflator and a manual inflator.
+Most devices have two inflators; a power inflator and a manual inflator.

 A power inflator pushes air from the pressurized air tank into the air bladder with a simple press the button.

 A manual inflator requires you to blow air into the bladder using the mouthpiece so it is generally only used as a backup.